PalisadoesFoundation/talawa-docs/docs/getting-started/concepts.md

 ### Administrators

-Say for example that a chain of non-profit community centers with branches in multiple neighborhoods decides to use Talawa.
-They have a large membership across the region but, each member tends to use only their local community center.
-From time to time members move into new neighborhoods where they decide to switch their membership to their new local branch.

-The VP of community relations would want to be the API Administrator as they would be able to add new branches as they were established.
-The VP would then delegate the management of community relations to each branch manager who would then become an Administrator for their local membership.

-The VP doesn’t want the branch managers to manage the members who have joined other branches, just the branch they are running.

-It is for this reason that we have two types of Administrators.
-Administrators and API Administrators.

-1. **Administrator**: These are members who use Talawa-Admin to manage the people in an organization.
+These are members who use Talawa-Admin to manage the people in an organization.
 This would also include organization calendars and the organization's news feed.
 Administrators can:

    1. Manage all organizations.
       1. It is a universal privilege.
 Administrators cannot be selectively assigned to organizations at this time.
    2. Promote users to Administrator status

-2. **API Administrator**: There is only one API Administrator to manage all organizations in a community.
-API Administrators:
-   1. Can promote App User Members to Administrator status.
-   2. Have access to all the privileges of an Administrator.

-Like other people, an Administrator may or may not have joined an organization in the mobile app.

 ## Talawa Application Users